ortizman/loopback-connector-sqlite/README.md

 ## loopback-connector-sqlite
+[**LoopBack**](http://loopback.io/) is a highly-extensible, open-source Node.js framework that enables you to create dynamic end-to-end REST APIs with little or no coding.
+It also enables you to access data from major relational databases, MongoDB, SOAP and REST APIs.

-`loopback-connector-sqlite` is the SQLite3 connector module for [loopback-datasource-juggler](https://github.com/strongloop/loopback-datasource-juggler).
+**loopback-connector-sqlite** is the SQLite3 connector module for [loopback-datasource-juggler](https://github.com/strongloop/loopback-datasource-juggler).

 ## Basic usage
 You will require [loopback-datasource-juggler](https://github.com/strongloop/loopback-datasource-juggler) and [node-sqlite3](https://github.com/mapbox/node-sqlite3) modules for using this connector.
 A DataSource with basic settings can be defined as shown below:
 ```javascript
 var DataSource = require('loopback-datasource-juggler').DataSource;